bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 **GitHub Apps**

 Teams may request GitHub apps to be associated with their own or all projects in a GitHub organization.
-These requests are reviewed by a platform administrator for validity and scope.
+These requests are reviewed by a the Developer Experience team for validity and scope.
 These are also shared with Ministry security staff to ensure they are acceptable for connection.

 **GitHub Enterprise**